UK Trade Tariff: duty suspensions and autonomous tariff quotas

 • any circumvention risks due to tariff reclassification

-Outcome of the 2023 duty suspension window
+2023 duty suspension window

-The list of implemented suspensions can be accessed by viewing the List of accepted 2023 suspensions applications (ODT, 134 KB).
+The list of implemented suspensions can be accessed by viewing the list of accepted 2023 suspensions applications (ODT, 134 KB).

 Outcome of the 2021 duty suspension window